MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 A scope can be made of several scope elements, space-separated: `@OAuthSecurity(scope="element1 element2 element3")`.

 If you do not specify the `@OAuthSecurity` annotation, the procedure is protected by the MobileFirst default security scope.
 That means that only a registered mobile app that is deployed on the same MobileFirst Server instance as the adapter can access this resource.
-Any security test protecting the application also applies here.
+Any security check protecting the application also applies here.

 You can use the `@OAuthSecurity` annotation also at the resource class level, to define a scope for the entire Java class.